Mary of Guise: Conflict with Protestants

-Negotiations with England then began, from which Knox was excluded; in particular his earlier tract The First Blast of the Trumpet Against the Monstrous Regiment of Women, although it had been aimed at Mary Tudor, rendered him unacceptable to the female English monarch.
-The resulting Treaty of Berwick in February was an agreement between the Earl of Arran and the English to act jointly to expel the French.
-As a result, the newly crowned Queen of England, Elizabeth I, sent an English land army into Scotland to join their Scottish allies in besieging the French at Leith.
-As the fighting continued the English ambassador in France Nicholas Throckmorton praised Guise for having the "hart of a man of warre" and the English bishop John Jewel described her as "a woman with a man's courage."
+The Lords of the Congregation began negotiations with England.
+John Knox was excluded, as his published tract The First Blast of the Trumpet Against the Monstrous Regiment of Women, although it aimed at Mary I of England, rendered him unacceptable to the newly crowned Elizabeth I. The Treaty of Berwick, signed in February, agreed that England would act jointly with the Protestant Lords to expel the French.
+Elizabeth I, sent an English land army into Scotland to join their Scottish allies in besieging the French at Leith.
+As the fighting continued, the English ambassador in France Nicholas Throckmorton praised Guise for having the "hart of a man of warre" and the English bishop John Jewel described her as "a woman with a man's courage".

 Death

 After an English assault on Leith was repulsed with heavy losses, some of the leaders of the Lords of the Congregation came to Edinburgh Castle on 12 May 1560 and had dinner with Mary and the keeper of the castle, Lord Erskine.
-They discussed a plan that had been made before the troubles, in which Mary would have travelled to France and met Elizabeth in England, and her brother would have been made viceroy in Scotland.
+They discussed a plan that had been previously discussed, in which Mary would have travelled to France and met Elizabeth in England, and her brother would have been made viceroy in Scotland.
 The Lords again complained about Frenchmen being appointed to Scottish government posts.
 Negotiations to end the siege of Leith and demolish new fortifications at Dunbar Castle continued.
-But the next day, the talks ended when permission was refused for the French commanders in Leith to come to the castle to discuss the proposals with Mary.
+The talks ended when permission was refused for the French commanders in Leith to come to the castle to discuss the proposals with Mary.

 While continuing to fortify Edinburgh Castle, Mary became seriously ill, and over the course of the next eight days her mind began to wander; on some days she could not even speak.
 On 8 June she made her will.
 She died of dropsy on 11 June 1560.

 She lay in state in the castle for a time, wrapped in cerecloth and covered with a white sheet, on a bed hung with black satin, attended by her ladies-in-waiting.
 Her body was then wrapped in lead and rested in a coffin on a bier in St Margaret's Chapel in Edinburgh Castle for several months.
 The chapel was hung with black cloth with a white taffeta cross above the body.
 On 18 March 1561, it was secretly carried from the castle at midnight and shipped to France.
 Mary, Queen of Scots attended her funeral at Fécamp in July 1561.
 Mary of Guise was interred at the church of Saint-Pierre-les-Dames, Reims, where Mary's sister Renée was abbess.
 A marble tomb was erected with a bronze statue of Mary, in royal robes, holding a sceptre and the rod of justice in one hand.
 The tomb was destroyed during the French revolution.
 Of Mary's five children, only her daughter Mary survived her.